 An important part of this recipe (or any recipe) is to make sure that you use good quality products!
 I’ve partnered with Niulife Coconut to develop a few recipes and all of their products are high quality, organic and very consistent.
 I genuinely respect their organisation as they are a social enterprise which means that all of their profits go back to the communities where the coconut was harvested.
 Niulife works with the local communities to make sure that they have decent working conditions and are paid well.
 There’s been a bit of criticism of the coconut industry with claims that monkeys are often trained to pick coconuts.
 However, when I interviewed (or gently interrogated) Niulife a few years ago, they assured that this wasn’t the case for their products.
 You can read more about Niulife’s philosophy on their website.

 If you try this recipe, I would love to hear about it!
 Comment below or, if you post it on social media, tag @rainbownourishments and #rainbownourishments!

 This post was sponsored by Niulife Coconut.
 However, as always, all opinions expressed in this post are 100% my own.
 Thank you for supporting the brands that allow Rainbow Nourishments to be sustainable.

 - 2 cups canned coconut cream, + ½ cup maple syrup (see notes)

-- Dash of vanilla bean powder or extract
+- Dash of vanilla extract or vanilla bean powder

 - Pinch of any good quality salt